-Looking for last minute game day food recipes?
-You’re in luck.
-I am going to show you how to make an easy ground beef quesadilla with few ingredients.
+Today, I am going to show you how to make an easy ground beef quesadilla with few ingredients.
 The homemade quesadilla seasoning from ingredients that you could easily find in your pantry.

 I chose ground beef as a quesadilla filling over steak because it's inexpensive and cooks up fast.
 The left over meat (browned, un-seasoned) can be used in many recipes such as chili, pasta, lasagna, hamburgers, meatloaf, etc. This would make a perfect game-day food on a budget.

 Mexican party food can be prepared in so many ways, whether traditional Mexican food or a Mexican inspired dish like this one or this delicious Shrimp Ceviche With Avocado.
 The well-seasoned ground beef would also be great for casserole, burrito bowl, tostadas or tacos.
-If you decide to make ground beef quesadilla casserole, simply place 1/2 portion of browned and seasoned ground beef on a 13 inch baking tray, top with 3 flour tortilla, repeat the process once then finish up with some cheese of your choice (such as Mexican Cheese or Cheddar Cheese).
+If you decide to make ground beef quesadilla casserole, simply place ½ portion of browned and seasoned ground beef on a 13 inch baking tray, top with 3 flour tortilla, repeat the process once then finish up with some cheese of your choice (such as Mexican Cheese or Cheddar Cheese).

 Ground Beef Quesadilla Seasoning and Ingredients:

 Let's talk about the ground beef quesadilla ingredients.
 I used browned ground beef and seasoned it with homemade chipotle seasoning, a mix of bell peppers and corn, mixed Mexican cheese, all atop a 10-inch soft flour tortila.